MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-deploy-basic-bot.md

 ---
-title: Tutorial to deploy a basic bot - Bot Service
+title: Tutorial to deploy a basic Azure Bot Service bot
 description: Learn how to deploy bots to Azure.
 See the steps to prepare for deployment, deploy, and test bots.
 keywords: echo bot, deploy, azure, tutorial
 author: mmiele